 - 1 tablespoon fresh chopped parsley

-- In a large skillet, melt the butter.
-Add the sliced onions and a big pinch of salt.
-Cook for 20 minutes or until golden brown, stirring every few minutes and scraping any bits that form on the bottom.
+- In a large skillet over low heat, melt the butter.
+Once melted, add the onion and a big pinch of salt.
+Cook until golden brown, about 20-30 minutes, stirring every few minutes.

 - Add the rice and cook until the rice turns translucent, about 1 minute.
 Slowly stir in the broth, cranberries, and salt.
 Turn the heat up to medium then bring to a boil.